TimeDelta/learning-to-learn/README.md

 In practice, this means there are two crossover pathways: (1) standard crossover between similar individuals (preserving fine-tuned structures within a species), and (2) occasional **graph-VAE generated offspring** that mix across species.
 This balance ensures both **exploitation and exploration**: the population can refine known good solutions while still injecting radically new variations.

-### Penalization of Invalid Offspring

-To prevent invalid or non-operative graphs from biasing the surrogate or inflating Pareto scores, every genome passes explicit validity filters before it is evaluated.
-Any sample that fails (decodes to an empty DAG, cannot be rebuilt, or produces an optimizer that leaves model parameters unchanged) is assigned a deterministic penalty vector: each fitness metric is set to ±10^6 depending on its objective direction.
-These penalties propagate into the population’s fitness log.
-Invalid graphs are omitted from normalizations for pareto fronts, etc.

 ### Other explanations to incoporate (!!TODO)
 *Guided latent retries.* To keep promising latents alive, the decoder retains a non-empty graph seen during each child’s decode attempts if available and jitters subsequent retries around that anchor rather than restarting from the original latent.
 Empirically this turns “almost valid” intermediate graphs into stepping stones, increasing the likelihood that at least one decode per latent survives the structural filters (implementation: [`population.py:260-340`](population.py)).